jamboree/co2/README.md

 ## Motivation

-I like the idea of `await` as proposed in N4286, and I hope it will become part of the new standard (C++17?), but as of this writing, there's no working implementation available (MSVC14? no, it's broken), so I started to work out a preprocessor-based library to emulate `await` and stackless coroutine.
+I like the idea of `await` as proposed in N4286, and I hope it will become part of the new standard (C++17?), but as of this writing, there's no working implementation available, so I started to work out a preprocessor-based library to emulate `await` and stackless coroutine.

 ## Overview